top of page

 CV/Bio: Video Player

 I am an artist living and working in San Marcos, TX.
-I am a Lecturer at Texas State University where I teach drawing and foundations, and at St. Edward's University where I teach Visual Studies.
+I am a professor at Texas State University where I teach drawing and foundations.
+I have also taught at St. Edward's University in Visual Studies.
 I received my BFA from Texas State University in 2015 and my MFA from Southern Methodist University in 2019.

-My work, a combination of painting, drawing, and performance, deals with boundaries.
+My work, a combination of painting, drawing, performance, and video, deals with boundaries.
 What makes us want to separate vision from the physical body?
 Why do we contain and define images the way we do?
+What’s the difference between my art and my life, my self and others?
 What happens when those kinds of boundaries are blurred?

 I use my interest in the history of painting and drawing and inventions such as perspective and the use of the picture plane to explore relationships between my body, pop culture figures, identity and subjectivity, and the way we contain those ideas in the neat rectangular packages of pictures.